 Kalymnos, a popular outdoor sports destination in Greece, is also a favorite destination for rock climbing.
 With more than 3,400 recognized climb routes on the island, the unique limestone structures are a perfect place to climb.

-There are several excellent professional guidebooks that will help you climb knee-tumbling rocks without any difficulty, even for first-time climbers and novices.
+Several excellent professional guidebooks will help you climb knee-tumbling rocks without any difficulty, even for first-time climbers and novices.
 Of course, adventurers are also invited on scuba diving trips to the turquoise waters of the Aegean sea.

 Corfu - credits: Markus-Mainka/Shutterstock.com